 Learn more about S corporations.

-Getting an LLC helps establish your business credibility and provides personal liability protection, but in order to legally operate your business, you may need to acquire federal, state, and/or local business licenses.
+Getting an LLC helps establish your business credibility and provides personal liability protection.
+To legally operate your business, you may need to acquire LLC business licenses such as federal, state, and/or local business licenses.

 Depending on factors like your industry, professional services you offer, and location, you may require other federal, state, and/or local business licenses and permits to operate.
 These could include things like building permits, health permits, signage permits, and other additional permits and licensing requirements.
 There’s no central place to check to see every license or permit you might need, so you’ll have to do some research.

 If you don’t have the time or inclination to do all this research, or if you just want the peace of mind to know that you have all the business licenses and permits you’re legally required to have, our business license report service can do the work for you.

 If you applied for an Employer Identification Number (EIN) with the IRS, you’ll be able to open a business bank account.
 Having separate accounts for your business activities and your personal banking is critical for sorting out your finances at tax time.
 It also helps you avoid commingling funds.

 Commingling funds makes your taxes more difficult, and it could also be used against you if someone takes you to court to challenge whether you and your LLC are truly separate entities (that is, they want to go after your personal assets, not just the company’s).

 We offer a discounted bank account for your new business.
 This allows for unlimited transactions, online banking, a debit card, and more.